Embedded Files and PDF Portfolio Collections

 Embedded files can be accessed both via the document

 allEmbeddedFiles property or also be attached to a

 PSPDFFileAnnotation object.
 The

-PSPDFEmbeddedFile object abstracts these files and allows to copy them to disk via calling
+PSPDFEmbeddedFile object abstracts these files and allows you to copy them to disk by calling

 In PDF 1.7, the term "PDF Package" was created to describe a PDF document that contains a collection dictionary:

 Beginning with PDF 1.7, PDF documents may specify how a conforming reader’s user interface presents collections of file attachments, where the attachments are related in structure or content.
 Such a presentation is called a portable collection.

 PDF Packages have been further improved to become PDF Portfolios via Acrobat 9.
 Portfolios in most cases use a Flash-based interface which has been deprecated in PDF 2.0 and is unsupported.
 Adobe Flash itself does not work on mobile devices and is deprecated as a whole.

 Lern more on Adobe's Help Article about PDF Packages vs. PDF Portfolios